lucascranach/cranach-api/README.md

 The `sortfield` is used to define the field by which the items are to be sorted.

 The items can be sorted ascending or descending.
-The parameter `sortderiction` must be set accordingly.
+The parameter `sortdirection` must be set accordingly.
 * `asc` = ascending order
 * `des` = descending order